yktoo/yktoo.com/content/blog/posts/0218/index.en.md

     - /en/blog/post/218
 ---

-After the {{< a "0217" "previous" >}} release of {{< a "/software/sound-switcher-indicator" "Sound Switcher Indicator" >}} an [article](http://www.webupd8.org/2014/02/sound-switcher-ubuntu-indicator.html) about it was posted on Web Upd8.
+After the [previous](0217) release of [Sound Switcher Indicator](/software/sound-switcher-indicator) an [article](http://www.webupd8.org/2014/02/sound-switcher-ubuntu-indicator.html) about it was posted on Web Upd8.
 I immediately started getting numerous bug reports, feature requests, questions and comments.

 So I found out, for instance, that the indicator is also popular with old Ubuntu versions (up to 12.04).